Bkirop/Ubuntu_Requests/README.md

 ## Overview

-This tool allows you to easily fetch images from the web and store them in an organized directory structure.
-It handles various edge cases gracefully and provides a reliable way to collect images for personal or educational use.
+This tool enables you to easily retrieve images from the web and store them in a well-organized directory structure.
+It handles various edge cases gracefully and provides a reliable method for collecting images for personal or educational use.

 ## Features